-Insurance contracts often do not cover “acts of God.”
-That means that an insurance company may try to argue that something is an act of God, even when it doesn’t quite fit the definition, to get out of paying a claim for damages or injury.
+Insurance contracts often do not cover acts of God.
+That means that an insurance company may try to argue that something is an act of God, even when it doesn’t quite fit the definition in order to get out of paying a claim for damages.
 Acts of God are found more often in the home insurance context, but it can apply to car accident cases in some circumstances as well.

 The most common examples of acts of God are natural disasters.
-Georgia Code explicitly cites the following incidents as acts of God:
+Georgia Code §1-3-3 explicitly cites the following incidents:

 - Lightning